caicedocc/Ads1015_esp8266/README.md

 ### selectRate

-Select the output data rate and conversion time by changing the internal sampling frecuency of the ADC modulator.
-At the end you have control of the _effective sampling rate_ of data obtained in your sketch which might vary of the selected data rate.
-It must be seen as a balance between precision and speed but you will not be able to obtain both at the same time.
+Select the conversion data rate in samples per second.
+However it rely on you the management of the _effective sampling rate_ that is the real speed at which data is aquired by your sketch.

 ```
 selectRate(uint8_t dr);